-This dual lighting system includes red lights (L-864) for nighttime and medium-intensity, flashing white lights (L-865) for daytime and twilight use.
+This dual lighting system includes red lights (L-864) for nighttime and medium-intensity and flashing white lights (L-865) for daytime and twilight use.
 This lighting system may be used in lieu of operating a medium-intensity flashing white lighting system at night.
-There may be some populated areas where nighttime use of medium-intensity light systems may cause significant environmental concerns.
-Using the dual lighting system should reduce/mitigate those concerns.
-Recommendations on lighting structures can vary, depending on terrain features, weather patterns, geographic location, and number of structures.
+There may be some populated areas where nighttime use of medium- intensity light systems may cause significant environmental concerns.
+Using the dual lighting system should reduce/mitigate those concerns and complaints.
+Recommendations for lighting structures can vary, depending on terrain features, weather patterns, geographic location, and number of structures.